BlueHephaestus/img-divider/README.md

   **Output**: a_1_1_1.png, a_1_1_2.png, a_1_1_3.png, a_1_1_4.png

+However if you go into the function arguments, the images can be optionally recombined, after a separate function is called on each part of the images.
+Look inside for further documentation on this

 # Installation

 1. Download / Clone this repository

 2. Run the demo via `python img_divider example.png`, or try it with any of your own images, using the instructions in the above description.

+Prerequisites are numpy (if you wish to recombine the images), OpenCV, and standard python and associated standard python libraries.

 # Demo

-As stated in the installation instructions, you can run the demo via `python img_divider example.png`, which will produce the example_1.png, example_2.png, example_3.png, and example_4.png files.
+As stated in the installation instructions, you can run the demo via `python img_divider example.png`, which will produce the example_1.png, example_2.png, example_3.png, example_4.png, and example_new.png files.
 Here are the results:

 **Input** - example.png:

 ![Input](/example.png)

-**Output**:
+**Output of first function call - a simple division with no arguments**:

 example_1.png: